top of page

 6. Use of the substance is continued despite the knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by the substance.

-7. The substance is taken to relieve or avoid the withdrawal symptoms.
+7. The substance is taken to relieve or avoid withdrawal symptoms.

-8. The substance is often taken in larger amounts or over a longer period of time than what was intended.
+8. The substance is often taken in larger amounts or over a longer period than what was intended.

 9. A need for markedly increased amounts of the substance to achieve intoxication or desired effect.